Using Feature Flags

 Page last updated:

-This topic describes how Cloud Foundry (CF) administrators can set feature flags using the Cloud Foundry Command Line Interface (cf CLI) to enable or disable the features available to users.
+This topic describes how Cloud Foundry admins can set feature flags using the Cloud Foundry Command Line Interface (cf CLI) to enable or disable the features available to users.

-To perform the following procedures, you must be logged in to your deployment as an administrator using the cf CLI.
+To perform the following procedures, you must be logged in to your deployment as an admin using the cf CLI.

 cf feature-flagscommand to list the feature flags:

-For descriptions of the features enabled by each feature flag, see the Feature Flags section below.
+For descriptions of the features enabled by each feature flag, see Feature Flags.

-To view the status of a feature flag, use the
+To view the status of a feature flag, run:

-When disabled, these features are only available to administrators.
+diego_docker.
+When disabled, these features are only available to admins.

 The following list provides descriptions of the features enabled or disabled by each flag, and the minimum Cloud Controller API (CC API) version necessary to use the feature.
-To determine your CC API version, follow the instructions in Identifying your Cloud Foundry API Endpoint and Version.:
+To determine your Cloud Controller API version, see Identifying your Cloud Foundry API Endpoint and Version.:

-user_org_creation: Any user can create an organization.
+user_org_creation: Any user can create an org.
 Minimum CC API version: 2.12.

-private_domain_creation: An Org Manager can create private domains for that organization.
+private_domain_creation: An Org Manager can create private domains for that org.
 Minimum CC API version: 2.12.

 app_bits_upload: Space Developers can upload app bits.
 Minimum CC API version: 2.12.

-app_scaling: Space Developers can perform scaling operations (i.e. change memory, disk, or instances).
+app_scaling: Space Developers can perform scaling operations such as changing memory, disk, or instances.
 Minimum CC API version: 2.12.

 route_creation: Space Developers can create routes in a space.
 Minimum CC API version: 2.12.